gonzales-lloyd/cs-219-pr1/README.md

 # cs-219-pr1
-This is **project part 1 for CS 219 - Computer Organization**.
+This is **project part 2 for CS 219 - Computer Organization**.
 It is intended to emulate a program capable of interpreting and processing assembly language.

 *Note:* I didn't use `using namespace std` for the sake of personal clarity.
 This should be the sole difference between `code_style.cpp` and my code.
 I also use snake_case, not camelCase.

+generator.py and requirements.txt are part of the automated testing for this assignment.
+Ignore them.

 ## Installation
 Install Linux or WSL.